 That was the last day of touring, on the next day I drove back to Santiago to catch my flight back home.

-Following are links to three pages with various pictures.
+Following are links to four pages with various pictures.